Wheeler Yuta

-Paul Gruber (born October 26, 1996), is an American professional wrestler better known by his ring name Wheeler Yuta (sometimes stylized as Wheeler YUTA).
-He is currently signed to All Elite Wrestling (AEW), where he is the current ROH Pure Champion in his record-setting second reign.
-He is a member of the Blackpool Combat Club stable, and in addition to appearing for AEW, he also makes appearances in Ring of Honor (ROH, AEW's sister promotion), and Japan's New Japan Pro-Wrestling (NJPW), where he was formerly a member of Chaos.
+Paul Soren Gruber (born October 26, 1996) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Wheeler Yuta and is a member of the Death Riders, formerly known as the Blackpool Combat Club.
+He is a former AEW World Trios Champion.
+He also makes appearances for AEW's sister promotion Ring of Honor (ROH), where he is a former three-time ROH Pure Champion, New Japan Pro-Wrestling (NJPW), where he was a former member of the Chaos stable and he was performed independent circuit.

 Early life

-Yuta is the son of an American Master chief petty officer in the US Navy and his Japanese wife, whom he met while in service.
-Yuta was born in Hawaii before his family moved to South Carolina, then returned to his father's native Philadelphia.
+Paul Soren Gruber was born in Philadelphia, Pennsylvania, on October 26, 1996, the son of a Japanese mother and an American father of German descent.
+His parents met while his father was on tour as a master chief petty officer in the U.S. Navy.
+He moved with his parents to South Carolina, where he graduated from Carolina Forest High School.
+The family then settled in Philadelphia, where he earned a degree from Villanova University.

 Professional wrestling career

 Early career (2014–2020)

 Yuta debuted in 2014.
 He made his Combat Zone Wrestling (CZW) debut in late 2015 and consistently appeared for CZW until late 2016.
 On October 5, 2017, at One Shot, he made his debut for Major League Wrestling (MLW) in a losing effort to MJF.
-His last match for the promotion would be in 2019 against Low-Ki.
+His last match for the promotion would be in 2019 against Low Ki.

-Ring of Honor (2020, 2022–present)
+All Elite Wrestling / Ring of Honor (2020–present)

+Beginnings; Best Friends (2020–2022)

-Yuta made his debut for Ring of Honor (ROH) in the first round of the ROH Pure Tournament, where he was defeated by Jonathan Gresham.
+On September 11, 2020 episode of Ring of Honor Wrestling, Yuta made his debut for Ring of Honor (ROH) in the first round of the ROH Pure Tournament, where he was defeated by Jonathan Gresham.
+At Final Battle, Yuta teamed with Fred Yehi against The Foundation (Rhett Titus and Tracy Williams) in the first-ever Pure Rules tag team match.
+Yuta and Yehi lost the match.

+On the June 29, 2021 episode of Dark: Elevation, Yuta made his debut for All Elite Wrestling (AEW) against Karl Anderson, and would consistently appear on AEW's YouTube shows throughout the coming months.
+He also joined the Best Friends stable, filling in for the injured Trent Beretta in trios matches.
+On the November 10 episode of Dynamite, Rocky Romero announced that Best Friends would become a sub-group within the NJPW stable Chaos and would represent Chaos in AEW.